 Ways to extend the life of your rye loaf

-Its importance is reflected in the region’s traditional customs.
+Its importance is reflected in the region’s customs.
 For example, if a loaf of bread falls to the floor, it should be picked up and kissed.
-A rye loaf should never be placed on a table upside down as it is a sign of bad luck, and may bring hunger into the family home.
+A rye loaf should never be placed on a table upside down as it is a sign of bad luck, and may bring hunger to the family home.

 Bread box vs. fridge